The Historic Sunset Highway

 The Struggle for a Road

 In 1854, gold was discovered near Fort Colville in eastern Washington, sparking a rush of miners to the area.
 Those leaving from Puget Sound initially used the Cedar River Trail, which followed the Cedar River to Rattlesnake Prairie (now Rattlesnake Lake) before crossing Yakima Pass to Lake Keechelus and following the Yakima River eastward.
-However, the outbreak of the Yakama War in 1855 brought travel over the Cascades to a halt, and the trail became blocked by fallen trees and debris.
+However, the outbreak of the War of 1855 brought travel over the Cascades to a halt, and the trails over the mountains became blocked by fallen trees and debris.

 Gold Rushes and the Rise of the Snoqualmie Wagon Road

 In 1858, more gold was discovered in Canada and near Wenatchee, leading to another rush of miners.
 The main route via The Dalles and Walla Walla was nearly 500 miles long and dangerous, as it passed through Yakama territory.
 The Cedar River Trail over Yakima Pass was a safer route, but it had fallen into disrepair.
 After clearing the trail for pack trains, hundreds of miners used it to travel east, though it was too narrow for wagons.
-From 1865 to about 1885, cattle were also driven over Yakima Pass from Ellensburg to grazing areas near present-day North Bend.
-The cattle would then be driven over the "Na-qui-a-ka Trail" to Renton.
+This rush of people over the mountain led to a renewed call for a Cascade Mountain wagon road.

 By 1867, the Snoqualmie Wagon Road was completed, connecting North Bend and Easton.
-The road was narrow and rough, especially along the rock cliffs of Lake Keechelus, where many wagons were damaged.
-The western slope of the pass was also problematic, as the spring snowmelt would bring down dozens of trees, making the road impassable.
+The road was narrow and rough, and at first crossed the Snoqualmie River many times before reaching the pass.
+It was especially tough along the rock cliffs of Lake Keechelus, where many wagons were damaged.
+The western slope of the pass was also problematic, as the spring snowmelt would bring down dozens of trees, making the road impassable and those who were first to travel over it after the snow had melt had had to clear the way.
 Due to a lack of funds, the road was difficult to maintain, and it was primarily used by livestock drivers and prospectors.

 The Impact of the Railroad and Decline of the Wagon Road

 In 1907, the passage of the State Road Act made the Snoqualmie Wagon Road a state highway, designated as State Road No. 7.
-In 1913, it was replaced by the Sunset Highway, marking the end of the road's use as a major transportation route.
+In 1913, it was designated as the Sunset Highway, marking the beginning of the road's use as a major transportation route.

 Legacy of the Snoqualmie Wagon Road